-RESOURCE ACCESSIBILITY (Cont) Facilities Detail physical requiences needed to conduct the exercise and justify by reference to, for example, similar exercises.
-In particular, • Anticipate and provide facilities needed (154) • Anticipate and provide equipment needed (154) Expedise Consider experts experts on you need gustry why? • Are they available? • Are back-ups available?
-Finance Estimate costs and factor in uncertainties: • What nonetary resources are available? • Over what trine percod?
-Information Autopate information needs for participants Autopate information needs for participants Identify available sources of information Ensure information is appropriate/understandable for perfolipants (level details and usable format) STRUCTURED DECISION MAKING The participation exercise should use/provide appropriate mechanisms for structuring and displaying the decision-making process.
-Operational Run through the expedied course of events during exercise (8st) Procedures Specify the exact formation exchange: Specify the exact format for discussion, presentation and exchange of information (between participants and organisers, etc.) Specify procedures to be used for reaching group decisions/consensus, if appropriate.
-(Consider if these are appropriate for the exaction and for the participants).
-Flexibility Brainstornt worst case scenarios (unexpected events) and thin box to respont to them (who, when how) Consistency Consider whether the exercise is likely to lead to contradictory outcomes and how to dear with this Competence Specify, competence requirements of participants: Validation of Methods Identify existing/existensi standards/references that can be used to benchmark procedures used in exercise and generally ensure quality control.
-If none exist, emphasize this Shared Identify procedures for confinming whether there was sufficient shared understanding of essential concerns and terms by all parties.
-INDEPENDENCE The participation process should be conducted in an independent (unbiased) way Procedures and Outputs Set appropriate level of control for Participants over the procedures and outputs of the exercise.
-I.e., allow Participants to influence the way the exercise is run, and the questions that are asked, to the maximum level that is sometite (which could be more at all), usufly this.
-Feedback Arrange to obtain Participant feedback on the exercise Detailset up mechanism for obtaining Participants' assessment (e.g. questionnaire, interviews).
-Justify why this mechanism is adequate.
+RESOURCE ACCESSIBILITY (Cort) Facilities Detail physical requirements needed to conduct the exercise and justify by reference to, for example, similar exercises, to partitions. example, similar exercises.
+In particular: Anticipate and provide facilities needed (ist) Anticipate and provide equipment needed (list) Expertise Consider expertise requirements, for the task and the participants: Are they available?
+The same Are back ups available if they become unavailable?
+Finance Estimate costs and factor in uncertainties: What monetary resources are available?
+Over what time period?
+Information Justify information needs of participants Section Control Anticipate information needs for participants Identify available sources of information Ensure information is appropriate/understandable for participants (level details and usable format) STRUCTURED DECISION The participation exercise should use/provide appropriate 0 MAKING mechanisms for structuring and displaying the decision- making process Operational Management Run through the expected course of events during exercise (list) Procedures Onthis arrest and the second arrest a Detail procedures for information exchange: Specify the exact format for discussion, presentation and exchange of information (between participants and organisers, etc.) Specify procedures to be used for reaching group decisions/consonsus, if appropriate (Consider if these are appropriate for the exercise and for the participants).
+Floribity when flow) when some scenarios (unexpected events) and thin how to respond to them (who, Consistency Consider whether the exercise is that to be Competence Consider whether the exercise is likely to lead to contradictory outcomes and how to deal with this Specify competence requirements of participants: Decide whether a minimum competence level is necessary for participation (in what way - knowledge?)
+Consider whether the fevel is likely to be met and what to do to bring non-competent participants up to it (if anything) Validation of identify enstropleuternal standards letternal Methods identify existing lexternal standards helerences that can be used to benchmark procedures used in exercise and generally ensure quality control.
+If none exist, emphasize this Shared Identify procedures for confining whether there was sufficient shared understancing of essential concepts and terms by all raidies.
+NDEPENDENCE Thir participation process should be conducted in an Understanding concepts and terms by all parties independent (unbiased) way Procedures and Outputs Set appropriate level of control for Participants over the procedures and outputs of the exercise, the maximum level that is sensible (which could be more at all).
+Justify this.
+Aroung to other the first procedures are procedured to the procedures and outputs of the exercise, the maximum level that is sensible (which could be more at all).
+Justify this.
+Feedback Arrange to obtain Participant feedback on the exercise Detailset up mechanism for obtaining Participants' assessment (e.g. questionnaire, interviews) Justify why this mechanism is adequate.